- Print

 Azure Storage

 Lasernet requires both working storage during processing operations and archive storage for documents that have already been processed.
-Many different options can be configured for both requirements, but to get Lasernet for Dynamics configured quickly and easily, we recommend using the Azure Storage, which comes natively with Finance and Operations (FO).
+Many different options can be configured to meet both requirements.
+However, to quickly and easily configure Lasernet for Dynamics, we recommend using Azure Storage, which is natively integrated with Finance and Operations (FO).
 This storage connection will be available once the Lasernet Connector is installed.

-To find out more information regarding Azure Storage, see Microsoft's documentation.
+For more information about Azure Storage, refer to Microsoft's documentation.

 Finance and Operations Environment